nnirror/wax/README.md

 ## Loading state
 Press the `load` button to load a previously saved .zip file, including all audio files.

+## Recording a session
+With devices connected to a speaker objet, press the `start recording` button.
+When you want to stop, press the `stop recording button`, and enter the name for your wav file.
+It will then initiate an automatic download to your computer.

 # Device reference

 ## add